mcmahon-lab/MultimodeNonlinearOptics/README.md

 It will also compile with [fftw](http://www.fftw.org/) if it is found.
 There is also a deprecated Python implementation using NumPy, with a similar interface to the C++ version.

-This repository also contains a collection of Jupyter notebooks that test for correct behavior or reproduce the results of some relevant theory/computation papers.
+This repository also contains a collection of Jupyter notebooks that test for correct behavior or reproduce some published results.
 These are found in the `tests/` directory, and may also serve as useful examples.
 They are saved with [Jupytext](https://jupytext.readthedocs.io/en/latest/).